 This part of the story is about the best hip-hop love song ever written and on the whole my current favourite hip-hop album of all time, and why it could be yours too.

 Part 1: How Bonita Applebum Broke Hip-Hop’s Hyper-Masculine Mould

 A Tribe Called Quest’s People’s Instinctive Travels and the Paths of Rhythm was released on 17th April, last month, but 30-years-ago.
 1990 was the year when MC Hammer went spastic with “U Can’t Touch This,” Mariah Carey was having visions of love, AC/DC were being thunderstruck, and Madonna was still on the cover of Vogue.
-And yet, the resolution of the mental movie A Tribe Called Quest’s sophomore album projects is as crystal as 4k, refined.
+And yet, the resolution of the mental movie A Tribe Called Quest’s debut album projects is as crystal as 4k, refined.

 Tribe elicits a kind of mutual experience the writer Hanif Abdurraqib calls “seeing through the speakers.”
 Blink and you miss the cheeky punchline, the plotline twist or the epiphanous one-liner that made a whole movie worthwhile.
 This inevitably brings us back to Ms. Bonita and her pursuer.